trancongthinh6304/Plant_Disease_Classification/README.md

 ### Task definition and Data
 #### Task
-The task is to classify the disease on leaves using simple classification method: Transered Learning.
+The task is to classify the disease on leaves using simple classification method: Tranfered Learning.
 #### Data
 - Apple Dataset: